by-student-2017/Phase-field/README.md

 10. ./build/pfc_def_2d.exe

 ![Tutorial_3_1](https://github.com/by-student-2017/Phase-field/blob/main/Fig/tutorial_3_1.png)
 Fig. Steps 1 to 7 above.
+The "Paraview" procedure in this diagram was forgotten to be corrected, so the 3D version is shown.

 ![Tutorial_3_2](https://github.com/by-student-2017/Phase-field/blob/main/Fig/tutorial_3_2.png)
 Fig. Steps 8 to 10 above.